razdan/DeltaQuadrant/_posts/2016-02-24-Reimagining-Leisure-Travel.markdown

 1. Prospective traveler researches travel destinations using various online and offline research/recommendations.
 Current set of OTAs play very limited role in this stage.

 2. Traveler completes travel bookings using an OTA.
-Main considerations usually being availability dates and prices.
+Main considerations usually being desired/availability dates and prices.
 Current set of OTAs heavily focus on value creation/capture in this stage.

 3. During travel, travelers partake in various experiences based on individual preferences, traveler demographic and interests.
-Current set of OTAs play very insignificant  or no role in this stage.
+Current set of OTAs play very limited or no role in this stage.

 <h3> Pain points for travelers </h3>

 Lack of modern travel research tools

 Traveler has to spend considerable time planning the travel/vacation.
-This includes        researching, shortlisting and finalizing destinations.
+This includes researching, shortlisting and finalizing destinations and activites.
 Travelers have to research and stitch together travel experience they aspire.

 Lack of ‘Experience Ratings'